 Many prominent figures in American history have visited Harpers Ferry over the years, and Thomas Jefferson once wrote that the view from Harpers Ferry was “one of the most stupendous scenes in nature.”
 Learn the incredible story of John Brown and his raid on Harpers Ferry at John Brown’s Fort.
 Visit the spot where John Brown made his stand and helped spark the beginning of the Civil War.
 Take in the Shenandoah River vista from the steps of the historic St. Peter’s Roman Catholic Church atop Harpers Ferry.
 Learn about the important roles the church has played over the years, including its stint as a hospital during the Civil War.

 The Angler’s Inn Bed and Breakfast is the perfect place to rest your head after a long day of fishing.
 The spacious inn offers gourmet style breakfast, afternoon refreshments and a large porch to unwind.
 The Town’s Inn is located just steps away from everything Harpers Ferry has to offer.
 The quaint 1840s building is the perfect backdrop in this historical town.
 Between hostels, vacation homes and bed and breakfast, you’ll find all the comforts of home in the Eastern Panhandle.

 5 Most History-Rich Hikes in Harpers Ferry

 Harpers Ferry is one of the most history-rich places in the country.
-Get fresh air and a fresh perspective on its past along the t…Read More
+Get fresh air and a fresh perspective on its past along the trails of t…Read More

 1 trail that charts 5 charming small towns